A-Z Construction & Restoration

 Can I repair firebox mortar myself?

 Minor hairline surface cracks in sound refractory mortar can be addressed with a correctly formulated refractory caulk by a careful homeowner.
-Any repair that requires removing deteriorated mortar and repointing joints, which is the majority of firebox mortar repairs we see in the Syracuse area, requires professional execution.
+Any mortar repair that requires removing deteriorated mortar and repointing joints, which is the majority of firebox mortar repairs we see in the Syracuse area, requires professional execution.
 The removal depth, material selection, mix consistency, and cure sequence all affect whether the repair lasts.
 Incorrect repairs accelerate damage to surrounding refractory brick and typically result in a larger, more expensive repair scope within one to two seasons.

 How much does firebox mortar repair cost in Syracuse, NY?